affo98/AML24MST/README.md

 ## Data and Objective
 The objective of this project is to build a classifier that can tag pieces of music with a genre.

 We use the [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) that with its 1000 songs evenly spread across 10 different genres in both raw audio and Mel Spectrogram image format, is the most-used public dataset for evaluating music genre recognition.
 This project leverages the raw audio files each of 30 seconds duration.
-For each of the genres, the data is split into training (60), validation (20), and test (20) set.
+For each of the genres, the data is split into training (60), validation (20), and test (20) set - referenced as baseline data.

 The main goals of the project is to:

-1. Evaluate the performance of different pre-processing options for audio data (raw waveform vs. spectrograms).
+1. Evaluate the performance of using raw waveform and spectrograms as pre-processing methods to represent the audio signal.
 2. Evaluate the performance of different model architectures: ResNet vs. Transformers.
 3. Evaluate the robustness of model performance by exposing noisy- and generated audio data as training examples.